 We’re long past the days when the role of an HR was limited to merely filling up vacancies as and when required.
 In the current corporate scenario, HR has a much more substantial role to play.
 With the significance of the severe reliance on the workforce slowly being comprehended there is escalating stress on uncovering and engaging the most suitable talent.

 As the roles and responsibilities of the HR modify, there has also been a modification in their approach.
-The decision making which had once been guided by intuition and instinct has now become factual, relying on the analysis of data and algorithms for arriving at business solutions.
-(As discussing decision making, explore the new approach of decision making, i.e., Fuzzy Logic)
+The decision making which had once been guided by intuition and instinct has now become factual, relying on data analytics and algorithms for arriving at business solutions.
+(Since we are discussing decision making, explore the new approach of decision making, i.e., Fuzzy Logic)

 The journey to Data-Driven HR